Tacos, Micheladas, Mezcal, and…?

 - Visit a local market with your local guide

-- Eat typical tacos, carnitas, or veggie alternative
+- Eat typical market foods like tacos, carnitas, or a veggie alternative

 - Top it all off with street stall ice cream